moleculerjs/moleculer/README-draft.md

 ```

 ## Settings
 You can add custom settings to your service under `settings` property in schema.
-You can reach it in service via `this.settings`.
+You can reach it in the service via `this.settings`.

 ```js
 {